Strategizing University Rank Improvement using Interpretable Machine Learning and Data Visualization: Method: Decision Trees for Classification of Institutes

-A decision tree (DT) is an interpretable machine learning model established on binary trees that learns the connection between observations in a training dataset, represented as feature vectors $\vb{V}$ (in our study TLR, RPC, GO, OI and PR) and target values $\vb{Z}$ (in this study target classes as shown in Table \ref{table-4class-ranges}), by encapsulating training data into a binary tree consisting of interior and leaf nodes.
+A decision tree (DT) is an interpretable ML model established on binary trees that learns the connection between observations in a training dataset, represented as feature vectors $\textbf{V}$ (in our study TLR, RPC, GO, OI and PR) and target values $\textbf{Z}$ (in this study target classes as shown in Table \ref{table-4class-ranges}), by encapsulating training data into a binary tree consisting of interior and leaf nodes.
 A DT partitions the feature space into classes of observations that share matching target values and each leaf node represents one of these classes (or groups).
 Any path, starting from the root of the DT reaches to a specific leaf node after passing through a sequence of decision nodes, where the decision node compares the value $v_i$ of a single feature, with a particular split point value learned during training.
 The decision node's feature and the split point are selected during training to divide the observations into left and right subgroups to maximize similarity so that most or all targets are of similar class in a subset.
 The left subset has observations whose $v_i$ feature values are all less than the split point and the rest goes to the right subset.
 Tree construction continues recursively by generating decision nodes for the left and the right subsets until some stopping criterion is reached.
 Decision trees are very helpful in constructing different options (or courses of action or paths) and analyse possible outcomes of picking those options.
 In this study, we are interested in understanding the rules (or decisions) which leads to a specific path (leading to a specific class).
 Splitting criteria mentioned above is selected on the basis of DT algorithm used for construction.
 We use Classification And Regression Trees (CART) and C4.5, algorithms for building a decision tree.
 CART constructs binary tree using Gini Impurity (GI) as node splitting criteria, splitting a node into two child nodes repeatedly~\cite{fifty-one, breiman2017classification}.
 ID3 algorithm uses Information Gain (IG) as node splitting criteria~\cite{eleven}.
 C4.5 algorithm is similar to ID3 algorithm but overcomes few drawbacks of ID3 algorithm such as use of continuous data, pruning the tree after its construction.

 Construction of decision tree involves following steps : \begin{enumerate} \item For every parameter in consideration, split the data in two parts and calculate GI or IG for every split. \item Choose the parameter which gives the best impurity reduction after split based on splitting criteria and split the dataset into two subsets. \item Repeat Step 1 and 2 on every subset that is generated till leaf node is reached which has data belonging to one class only. \end{enumerate} We use decision trees for both prediction and visualization.
 By using predictive power of decision tree, we show that $2019$ NIRF rankings can be predicted using $2018$ rankings data.
 Thereafter, we construct a decision tree and visualize it to study $2018$ rankings, and show how universities can create an action plan to improve its rankings.
 A detailed analysis of visualized decision tree is given in Sec. \ref{decisionTreeVisualization}.